telehealth physical therapy article with jobs

 Top resources for teletherapy

-Online physical therapy treatment might be the future of PT!
+Online physical therapy treatment might play a HUGE role in the future of PT!

 Hi Nicole!
 I want to live vicariously through you…please let me know if you do telehealth PT from abroad!
 I would love to feature you in a spotlight, too 😉